 Computational Design Thinking takes place twice a week.
 Each session is 2.5 hours long, split into two circa one hour segments.
 The first segment is typically theory oriented while the second aims towards practice and applications.
-The table below captures the overall organization content, subject to minor changes.
+The content is organised thematically into 3 parts: Generative Design, Parametric Design and Simulateion.
+The table below captures the overall organization content in further details.

 Introduction to Grasshopper

 3A – Curve geometry